 Prep:

-- Preheat your oven to 350°F and grease then line your baking pan with parchment paper.
+- Preheat your oven to 350°F (175°C).
+Grease and line a 13×9-inch baking pan with parchment paper.
+Tip: Using parchment ensures the cake releases easily without sticking.

-- Allow to cool in the pan before moving on to a serving plate or cake board.
+- Allow the cake to cool completely in the pan before transferring to a serving plate or cake board.
+Tip: Patience here prevents the buttercream from melting when applied.

-- Spread over the completely cooled cake with an offset spatula.
+- Spread evenly over the cooled cake using an offset spatula.
+Tip: Start with a thin crumb coat if you want a perfectly smooth finish.

 Video